barnyp/tpl_airbyte_dbt_dagster_postgres/README.md

 4. **Test the Connection**:

-   Once you’ve updated the connection details, you can test the connection to your BigQuery instance using:
+   Once you’ve updated the connection details, you can test the connection to your Postgres instance using:
    ```bash
    dbt debug
    ```

-   If everything is set up correctly, this command should report a successful connection to BigQuery.
+   If everything is set up correctly, this command should report a successful connection to Postgres.

 ## 4. Orchestrating with Dagster